usnistgov/5gdeploy/README.md

 # generate Compose file
 cd ~/5gdeploy-scenario
 ./generate.sh 20230601
+# Command line flags starting with + are passed to the scenario generator script.
-# Command line flags are passed to netdef-compose script.
-Sometimes they are required.
+# Command line flags starting with -- are passed to netdef-compose script.
+# Some flags may be required due to limitations of 5G implementations.
 # Compose file will be generated at ~/compose/20230601.
 Existing files in this folder are deleted.

 # start a scenario